roualdes/MATH131/_sources/week-02.md

 np.size(msleep["brainwt"])
 ```

-The plotting package plotnine, by default, includes `NaN`s as its own
+The plotting package plotnine, by default, includes `NaN`s as its own category,
-category, which is undesirable.
+which can be undesirable.

 ```{code-cell}
 p = pn.ggplot(data = msleep) + pn.geom_bar(pn.aes("conservation"))